Passengers of size present a challenge for seatmates and airlines

 Suzanne Dixon, a dietitian from Portland, Oregon, agrees that being nice can make the trip more survivable.

 “When I’m seated next to a large passenger, I greet them with a smile,” she says.
 “No matter how much of a squeeze, a positive and nonjudgmental attitude is important.”
+(Related: Why tall passengers hate air travel, and what they’re doing about it.)

 A polite request can help, too.
 On Stacy Caprio’s last flight, her seatmate took over her armrest and encroached into her personal space.
-“I asked him, ‘Could we please each keep our arms inside our own seats?'”says Caprio, who works for a Canadian coupon website.
+“I asked him, ‘Could we please each keep our arms inside our own seats?'” says Caprio, who works for a Canadian coupon website.
 “He grunted but then mostly complied which made the flight much more pleasant for me.”

 • Know your legal rights.
 Unfortunately, you don’t really have that many.
 The contract of carriage, the legal contract between you and the airline, does not say you have a right to a full seat.
 Generally, the crew’s attitude is that if you can sit in the seat and use your seat belt, you’re good to go.